 You can also use this to help you with visualisations.
 One of the best psychological exercises you can do is visualise your path to success.
 This will help with that (if you’d like to know more about this, take a look at my guide to training your subconscious mind).

-5) Make use of this list of 40 daily brain training exercises.
+7. Make use of these 40 daily brain training exercises.
 The healthier your brain is the better your imagination will be.

-Having fun is the absolute number one aspect of training your imagination.
+Having fun is the absolute number one way to train your imagination.

 Leave a comment.